trip5/ESPFileUpdater/README.md

 - Follows 3xx redirects

 ### PlatformIO

 Your platformio.ini should contain:
 ```
 lib_deps =
   trip5/ESPFileUpdater@^1.2.0
 ```

-### Installation
-To install the ESPFileUpdater library, follow these steps:
-1. Download the library from the repository.
-2. Extract the contents to your Arduino libraries folder (usually located in `Documents/Arduino/libraries`).
-3. Restart the Arduino IDE to recognize the new library.

 ### Dependent on Internet, File System, and System Time

 - It depends on an Internet connection, file system, and system time.
 - Only run it after the these 3 process are stable (usually).
 - If system time is not available at the time it runs, it will download the file only if it does not already exist on the file system.